dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 * TParameters

 ##### TReturn
-The **TReturn** type parameter defines the type that represents *ResultSet* which is what will be returned from a stored procedure when it is executed.
+The **TReturn** type parameter defines the type that represents the result returned from a stored procedure. this can be either a *ResultSet* for multiple RecordSets or a list of return types for a single RecordSet.
 The *ResultSet* must contain one or more properties which are in effect *RecordSets* or lists of return types.

 ##### TParameters
 The **TParameters** type parameter defines the type that represents the collection of parameters which the stored procedure requires.